Contains affiliate links — we may earn a commission at no extra cost to you. Affiliate disclosure

 The cord-cutting promise — cheaper than cable — is still achievable, but it requires active management.
 Most households overspend on streaming because they subscribe once and forget.

 The 2025–2026 price increases are real, partly justified, and not going away.
-The right response is not to accept a $120/month streaming bill — it's to build a lean stack, use free services more deliberately, and rotate subscriptions instead of stacking them permanently.
+The right response isn't to shrug and accept a $120 monthly streaming bill — it's to trim overlapping subscriptions, lean harder on free services, and treat live TV as an intentional premium rather than a default add-on.

-Prices verified as of April 2, 2026.
-Streaming service pricing changes frequently — confirm current rates on each service's official sign-up page before subscribing.
+Prices verified on July 7, 2026.
+Streaming prices change frequently, so confirm the current rate on each official signup page before you subscribe.
 Some links on this page are affiliate links; see our FTC disclosure for details.

 Related reading: